voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 FiftyOne's plugin framework that allows users to schedule tasks from within the App that are executed on a connected workflow orchestrator like Apache Airflow.

-With FiftyOne Teams, your team can
+With FiftyOne Enterprise, your team can
-:ref:`upload and permission <teams-plugins-page>` custom operations that your users can execute from the Teams App, all of which run against a central orchestrator :ref:`configured by <teams-delegated-orchestrator>` your admins.
+:ref:`upload and permission <teams-plugins-page>` custom operations that your users can execute from the Enterprise App, all of which run against a central orchestrator :ref:`configured by <teams-delegated-orchestrator>` your admins.

 Why is this awesome?
 Your AI stack needs a flexible data-centric component that enables you to organize and compute on your data.
-With delegated operations, FiftyOne Teams becomes both a dataset management/visualization tool and a workflow automation tool that defines how your data-centric workflows like ingestion, curation, and evaluation are performed.
-In short, think of FiftyOne Teams as the single source of truth on which you co-develop your data and models together.
+With delegated operations, FiftyOne Enterprise becomes both a dataset management/visualization tool and a workflow automation tool that defines how your data-centric workflows like ingestion, curation, and evaluation are performed.
+In short, think of FiftyOne Enterprise as the single source of truth on which you co-develop your data and models together.

 What can delegated operations do for you?
 Get started by installing any of